codelittinc/incubator-resources/best_practices/project-structure/ruby_on_rails_projects.md

 # Ruby on rails code trustworthy tools

-The gems below are the ones being used here on codelitt to ensure a code which is readable, maintanable and secure.
+The gems below are the ones being used here on codelitt to ensure that the code made is readable, maintanable and secure.

 ### Code quality